sainadh-d/obsidian-boom/README.md

-# obsidian-roam
+# obsidian-boom Theme
-Roam Theme for Obsidian
+Theme for Obsidian (Inspired by Roam Research)
 > Only Light theme

 ![Screenshot](./roam-3.png)